Decentralized-Pictures/T4L3NT/.gitlab/issue_templates/issues.md

 * Questions about how to use Tezos
 * Questions about the state of development

-These sorts of questions should be asked, and may have already been answered, on the Tezos stack exchange: https://tezos.stackexchange.com
+These sorts of questions should be asked, and may have already been answered, on the T4L3NT stack exchange: https://tezos.stackexchange.com
-More information about the Tezos community can be found on the Tezos developer documentation: https://tezos.gitlab.io
+More information about the T4L3NT community can be found on the T4L3NT developer documentation: https://tezos.gitlab.io

 Bugs:
 * Crashes or exceptions in the node